wp-plugins/events-manager-extended/readme.txt

 * Bugfix: escape some chars for RSS feeds

 = 3.3.6 =
-* Feature: added option "use_end_date" to [events_list], to indicate you want the scopes to include end dates upon evaluation (like e.g. future events include events starting in the past, but ending in the future), or just the start date.
+* Feature: added option "show_ongoing" to [events_list], to indicate you want the scopes to include end dates (ongoing events) upon evaluation (like e.g. future events include events starting in the past, but ending in the future), or just the start date.
 Default: 1
 * Bugfix: AND categories for [events_list] were no longer working and resulted in all categories being used